 And for tracking to work as intended, it’s recommended that you track only 20 tags anyways, and if you want to add a tag, try removing one that features the content you’ve lost interest in.
 But, if you don’t care about the post count, you may track as many as you want.

 8. 10 Questions / Hour

-If a user has a question or is having trouble with a particular function, they can use the “Ask” feature to contact your favourite blogger.
+If a user has a question or is having trouble with a particular function, they can use the “Ask” feature to contact their favorite blogger.
 You’ll need to enable Ask first before you can utilize it.
 Once you’ve done that, you can ask about 10 questions per hour, and there’s also a character limit of 500.